-I sold my stuff, played music in the streets (you may call this busking) and received donations from family, friends and complete strangers.
-I used all the money to create my own humanitarian projects helping impoverished children and families.
+I sold my stuff, played music in the streets (you may call this busking), and received donations from family, friends, and people I had never met.
+I used all the money to create my own humanitarian projects helping the children I had met and their families.

-Having shed all but a few material possessions, I had planned to travel from country to country exploring my creativity, playing music in the street and writing stories of the people and places.
+Having shed all but a few material possessions (and my business too), I had planned to travel from country to country exploring my creativity, playing music in the street, and writing stories of the people and places.
 But a fatal car accident, followed quickly by the suicide of one of the children I had been helping, shut me down.
-Overwhelmed by grief I found myself unable to write or play music at all.
+Overwhelmed by grief I found myself unable to write, or play music at all.
 I went into hiding.

-Then a little Filipino boy (only seven years old) came into my life and changed everything.
+Then a little Ilonggo boy (only seven years old) came into my life and changed everything.
 He didn’t even own a pair of thongs (flip/flops), his mother was dead and his father semi-paralysed from a stroke.
 Their house — all their things including his dog and 8 new born puppies — had been totally washed away in Typhoon Yolanda.
-He asked me (someone who had never ever had children) to stay with me and live at the house.
-At first I said no.
+He asked me (someone who had never EVER had children) to stay with me and live at the house.
+At first I said no!

 Somehow, I found myself in my mid-forties a mum for the first time.
-He couldn’t speak English and I could barely even say hello in his mother tongue Hiligaynon (Ilonggo).
+He couldn’t speak English and I could barely say hello in his mother tongue Hiligaynon (Ilonggo).
 It has been a challenge learning to be a parent, but along the way found release and fulfilment by writing songs, poems, and blogging my struggles.
 And somehow — at last — real joy in returning to my work as a professional writer.

 This website and blog is a story.
-It is my love of self-expression through music, art and poetry recording my travels and dual lives between Australia and the Philippines.
+It is my love of self-expression through music, art, and poetry — recording my travels and dual lives between Australia and the Philippines.
 It is the place to engage the services of a professional writer and business blogger.
-It is a collection of inspiring stories of love and kindness; the people I meet and the places I see.
-Most of all it is a narrative of a little boy who has changed my heart forever.
+It is a collection of inspiring stories of love and kindness (from the people I meet, and the places I see).
+But most of all, it is a narrative of a little boy who has changed my heart forever.